top of page

 Grief & Health

-Before I begin, I am not a grief counselor, nor am I any kind of expert in the field.
-My health coaching education did not include anything on grief or loss, and I haven't even read much on the topic.
+Before I begin, I am not a grief counselor.
 Grief affects everyone personally and uniquely.
 This is my story.

-I had my pup for nearly 18 years (17 years, 11 months, and 2 weeks), so I like to round up to 18 years.
-I do not have kids -- Mr. Scruffy Pierre became my kid.
-I have a partner now, but for most of our life together, it was just the two of us, going on adventures.
-He followed me everywhere -- if I had to wake in the middle of the night to use the restroom, he woke up and accompanied me.
-If I was cleaning my house, he was in every room with me.
-If I was cooking dinner in the kitchen, he'd lie down a few feet away and watch me.
+I had my pup for nearly 18 years — 17 years, 11 months, and 2 weeks, so I like to round up to 18 years.
+I do not have kids.
+Mr. Scruffy Pierre became my kid.
+For these 18 years, it was just the two of us, going on adventures together.
+He followed me everywhere -- to the bathroom at 2 a.m., up and down the stairs while cleaning my townhome, and in the kitchen while I prepared our dinners.
+Treat or no treat, a dropped piece of chicken or no chicken, it didn’t matter — the only objective was to be by my side.
 And when his arthritis prevented him from going up and down the stairs, I carried him with me.
-He was, quite literally, by my side for the last 18 years.
+He was, quite literally, by my side for the last eighteen years.

 As all dog owners know who have gone through this before, there is an emptiness in the house -- a void that hurts especially when you come home -- and an emptiness in the heart.
 A piece is missing.
 I thought the phrase "a piece of your heart is missing" was a metaphor.
-Now, I realize, it's literal.
-It literally feels like a piece is missing.
+Now, I realize, it's literal, physical.
+It physically feels like a piece is missing.

 The most important lesson I learned came the very first week after we said goodbye.
 I always thought I'd need a bunch of distractions, that I'd need to busy myself with friends or family or work so as not to think about the loss.
 But as soon as we said goodbye, being around people or distracting my mind was the last thing I wanted.
 I didn't want distractions.
 I wanted to feel the grief.

 Distractions from grief are not healthy, in my opinion.
 Why?
-Because the grief is still there, it's just being suppressed.
-When we suppress emotions, they become embedded in our cells -- much research today reveals the unhealthy nature of emotional suppression.
+Because the grief is still there.
+When we suppress our emotions, they become embedded in our cells -- much research today reveals the unhealthy nature of emotional suppression.
 (Check out this article from Psychology Today.)
-If you're experiencing grief, don't feel like you have to be social.
-People who care about you will reach out to talk, but don't feel like you have to -- and for those who are reaching out, don't take it personally if the person grieving doesn't want to see you.

 The Jewish tradition for grieving a loved one made so much sense to me.
-For the first week after burial: do not smile, do not laugh, do not watch a funny movie, do not attend social events.
-I think the protocol is worded in this manner not to be authoritative, but to give permission not to engage, permission to grieve.
+For the first week after burial, do not smile, do not laugh, do not watch a funny movie, do not attend social events.
+I think the protocol is worded in this manner not to be authoritative, but to give permission.
+Permission not to engage, permission to grieve.

 The third lesson I learned was in regards to my energy level.
-Grief makes you so tired -- two months later, and I am still really tired.
+Grief made me so very tired -- two months later, and I am still very tired.
 I didn't feel like doing high intensity cardio, but I was feeling called to go on long, slow hikes at sunset.
 These hikes were meditative and good for my soul.
 I had no agenda, no route planned.
-I just walked until I felt like coming home.
+I simply walked until I felt like coming home.

 Strength training was the last thing I felt like doing, but I had committed myself to 365 consecutive days of core exercise for 10 minutes a day.
-Habit kept me going for a while -- but after a while, even habit will dissipate if there is no willpower.
+Habit kept me going for a while -- but after a while, even habit will dissipate without willpower.

 My willpower had left with my energy levels.
 I tried so hard to will myself to complete the task.
 I tried to convince myself that I was helping others; I tried to convince myself that it was good for my back health.
 But I found myself saying, "What's the point?" and that's a very dangerous question.
 This is where grief crosses the line into "unhealthy grief" territory.